Understanding Heart Disease Treatment Options

 Most heart attacks happen when a blood clot suddenly blocks the heart’s blood supply.
-The likely result is permanent damage to the heart muscle.
+Without immediate treatment, the likely result is permanent damage to the heart muscle.
 If you suspect you or someone you’re with might be having a heart attack, act fast.
 Call 911 to get yourself or the person to the emergency room.

 The main treatments for heart disease and heart attack include lifestyle modifications, medication, and possibly special heart procedures or surgery.